axelcasauran/angular-kendo-ui-responsive/README.md

 Mobile
 ![screenshot](src/assets//screenshot/4.png)

-Profile Details screen
+`Profile Details screen`
-- profile-details.window.html - reused a master-detail template and pass a props "<master-detail [windowConfig]="windowConfig"></master-detail>"
+- profile-details.window.html - reused a master-detail template and pass a props
-- profile-details.window.ts - global control functions are already in framework, all you need to add is your business logic
+- profile-details.window.ts - global functions are already in framework, all you need to add is your business logic
 - profile-details.config.window.ts - define column properties and attributes
 ![screenshot](src/assets//screenshot/5.png)